 - Exceptionally sharp out of the box, the sharpness allows the blade to do the work – the cook only has to guide it, there’s no need for extra effort or pushing.

 - Versatility is another highlight as this knife works equally well for carving meat, chopping veggies or for delicate tasks like scooping out a blemish on fruit and vegetables.

 The San Moritz Elite is a high-quality chef’s knife that comes with all the features you’d expect from a well-established company like Messermeister – the only real drawback is that it doesn’t have a full tang.

 Crafted to the exacting standards of professional chef’s, it’s a valuable tool worth investing in, and with proper care it will last a lifetime.

 Zwilling J.A.
-Henckles Professional S 8” High Carbon Steel, Stain Resistant Chef’s Knife
+Henckels Professional S 8” High Carbon Steel, Stain Resistant Chef’s Knife

 From Zwilling J.A.
-Henckles comes the beautiful and sturdy Professional S – an 8” hand-honed chef’s knife of high carbon, stain resistant steel.
+Henckels comes the beautiful and sturdy Professional S – an 8” hand-honed chef’s knife of high carbon, stain resistant steel.

 With a broad, strong blade and a fine 15° cutting edge, this knife is crafted with precision forged construction for outstanding stability and highly accurate cutting.

 Zwilling J.A.
 Henckels Twin Pro S 8-inch High Carbon Stainless-Steel Chef’s Knife available from Amazon or direct from Zwilling

 The tang extends the length of the ergonomic Novodur handle, a tough and durable resin, which is fully bonded to the tang and triple riveted for outstanding balance, strength and comfort.